 If you do not have an estate plan in place, now is the time!
 There are many estate planning considerations when having a child that you will want to evaluate.
 One of the most important estate planning decisions when having a child is naming a guardian.
 This is important, as it allows you to choose the guardian of your child in the event of your and your spouse’s premature deaths.
 If you do not name a guardian, it is resolved in probate court, where the court will appoint a guardian for the child.
 Having a guardian named in your will can help alleviate stress and potential animosity amongst family members in what would be an already tragic situation.
 Most importantly, it ensures that your wishes are met in terms of whom you feel is best suited to care for your child.

 In planning with minor children, it is common for a parent’s estate plan to utilize revocable trusts.
 Revocable trusts can be changed and amended during your lifetime as your situation and family’s needs evolve.
 In the event of a premature death, the trustee will manage the trust assets and make distributions to the beneficiaries as outlined in the trust terms.
 This allows for oversight of trust assets and prevents premature access by a child.
-Trusts offer flexibility, as the grantor is able to establish the terms of the trust, including when the child is allow access to the funds.
+Trusts offer flexibility, as the grantor is able to establish the terms of the trust, including when the child is allowed access to the funds.
 When it comes to naming a trustee, you should understand expected trustee duties and responsibilities, to ensure that your selection is able and willing to meet those demands.
 During your estate plan review, remember to evaluate and update your beneficiary designations, as they may no longer be reflective of your wishes.

 Learn More: “Keys to Fulfilling Your Trustee Duties”